 One of the symptoms of acid reflux disease is stomach pain after eating.
 However, you can check for other symptoms like heartburn, vomiting, nausea, difficulty in swallowing, etc., to affirm the possibility of acid reflux.

-As mentioned before, stomach ache may not always have benign consequences.
+As mentioned earlier, stomach ache may not always have benign consequences.
 Hence, you must seek medical help if the pain is severe or the occurrence is more than normal.